Kimserey/BlogArchive/20170916_id_server_aspnet_core.md

 # Implicit flow with Identity Server and ASP NET Core

 Few months ago I talked about [Resource owner password flow with Identity Server and ASP NET Core](https://kimsereyblog.blogspot.sg/2017/04/resourceownerpassword-with-identity.html).
 But as mentioned in multi places, ROP is an anti pattern when it comes down to a correct implementation of Open ID Connect.
 A more appropriate flow for API <-> SPA authentication is the __Implicit flow__.
-Today we will see how we can implement it in 4 steps:
+Today we will see how we can implement it in 5 steps:

 ```
 1. Configure Identity server
 2. Configure Identity server Login
 3. Protect our Api
 4. Log in from the JS client
+5. Configure Identity server Consent
 ```

 ## 1. Configure Identity server